ZayanMuhammed/File_Server/README.md

 ---

-[!CAUTION]
+>[!CAUTION]
-This application is intended for development and testing purposes and local use.
-For production use, please consider:
+>This application is intended for development and testing purposes and local use.
+For >production use, please consider:

-- Adding authentication and authorization
 - Implementing file type validation
 - Adding virus scanning for uploads
 - Setting up proper HTTPS